react-cosmos/react-cosmos/README.md

 - **state** - An object that will be poured inside the initial Component state as soon as it loads (replacing any default state.)
-              Stringifying this as a JSON object can **persist any Component state.** This also means the Root Component can have a URI that includes a given state.
+              Stringifying this as a JSON object can **persist any Component state.** This also means that any possible state of every Component has a unique URL.

 \* The **Root Component** is the first Component loaded inside a page, normally pulling its configuration from the URL query string params.